pedrorochaOSX/pedrorochaosx-config/README.md

-# pedrorochaOSX-config
+# gnome-config
-Some keybindings, settings and scripts.
+Script with keybindings and settings that I use on GNOME.